-You are required to include your designated final exam period in your class schedule.
+You are required to include your designated Finals Week period in your class schedule.
 This period counts toward the instructional time allocated to meet federal guidelines defining the collegiate academic credit hour, and to fulfill the collective bargaining agreement for faculty.
-Some final exam periods begin at a time different from your regular class period starting time.
-This is necessary to avoid exam periods overlapping for students who take back-to-back evening courses.
+Some Finals Week periods begin at a time different from your regular class period starting time.
+This is necessary to avoid scheduling conflicts.

-Faculty are required to provide some form of instructional activity for assigned courses during Final Exam Week.
-Although titled "Final Exams," these instructional activities may include, but are not limited to, traditional pen-and-paper exams, computerized exams, student speeches, student art portfolio critiques, final student portfolio presentations, final lab projects, etc.

-Faculty teaching on-ground and hybrid courses are required to be in attendance, in their classrooms, during their exam periods.
-Online courses, internships, and practica are not required to have on-campus sessions, but faculty must schedule final exams/final activities during Final Exam Week.
+Faculty are required to provide some form of instructional activity for assigned courses during Finals Week.
+Although titled "Final Exams" or "Finals", these instructional activities may include, but are not limited to, traditional pen-and-paper exams, computerized exams, student speeches, student art portfolio critiques, final student portfolio presentations, final lab projects, etc. Online courses, internships, and practica are not required to have on-campus sessions, but faculty must schedule Finals activities during Finals Week.
+Exceptions have been made for select science laboratories.

-When preparing the Final Exam schedule, all efforts are made to ensure that faculty do not have conflicts in their exam periods.
-Alert your Program Coordinator or the campus Dean of Faculty or campus Dean responsible for faculty affairs immediately if there is a final exam scheduling conflict.
-Alternate arrangements may be necessary in the unlikely event that individual students have a conflict; a complete change of exam period may be necessary if a faculty member has a conflict.

-Final examinations are given in the same room in which your class is held.
+When preparing the Finals Week schedule, all efforts are made to ensure that faculty do not have conflicts.
+Alert your Program Coordinator or the campus Dean of Faculty or campus Dean responsible for faculty affairs immediately if there is a Finals scheduling conflict.
+Alternate arrangements may be necessary in the unlikely event that individual students have a conflict; a complete change of a Finals period may be necessary if a faculty member has a conflict.
+Finals are given in the same room in which your class is held unless otherwise noted.